andrastantos/brew/docs/cpu/isa.rst

 0x.0e.             type $rD <- type FIELD_A    Sets type of $rD
 =================  ========================    ==================

-.. [#note0xX01X] FIELD_E is one-s complement; range is -7...7
+.. [#note0xX01X] FIELD_A is one-s complement; range is -7...7
-.. [#note0xX02X] FIELD_E is one-s complement; range is -7...7; NOTE: WE COULD MAKE THE RANGE A LITTLE HIGHER IF NOT ALLOW 0
+.. [#note0xX02X] FIELD_A is one-s complement; range is -7...7; NOTE: WE COULD MAKE THE RANGE A LITTLE HIGHER IF NOT ALLOW 0
 .. [#note0xX05X] For vector types, operation is per-lane.
 Floating point types are treated as integer
 .. [#note0xX09X] Operation is RESERVED for integer types.
 .. [#note0xX0aX] Operation is RESERVED for integer types.